binary-butterfly/formifly/README.md

 When the validation fails, it will return a dictionary with all the test results for its children in it.

 The object validator does not have any special methods.
 However, it has to be constructed with the field's children as the first param.
+It also accepts an additional param `dropEmpty`, which defaults to `true`.
+This param defines whether empty values will be dropped before handing them to the forms submit handler.
+It only works on direct children of the specific ObjectValidator so if your data structure contains multiple objects, each ObjectValidator must have this param set.

+The ObjectValidator accepts an additional parameter for its `getPropType` function.
+If you pass `true` to the function, instead of returning `PropTypes.shape`, it will return an object that you can directly assign as the `PropTypes` of a component.

 Example: